Smoked vegan garden gumbo is made from garden fresh okra, peppers, carrots and herbs, lightly smoked and simmered into a red bean, vegan gumbo.

 On The Great American Recipe I prepared a stunning Potato Crusted Tomato Quiche the judges loved and you are sure to love too.
 No gluten in the crust!

-This Garden Gumbo is also a favorite way to enjoy the gifts of a summertime garden.
 And yes, a warm bowl of soup is eaten in some of the hottest countries in the world, year round.
-So don’t turn your nose up to this warm summertime soup!

 My Brazilian Seafood Chowder was also a hit on The Great American Recipe, and Brazil is always hot!